lindakovacs/retro-board-2/README.md

 `./App.test.js` `.Header.test.js` `.Columns.test.js` `.Cards.test.js`

-To run all tests, cd into the repo and type:
-`npm run test`
+To run all tests, cd into the repo and type `npm run test` followed by `a`

 ## Author